lbbedendo/datastructures-and-algorithms/README.md

 ## Challenges

-### Palindrome: A word or sentence is a palindrome which reads the same backward as forward.
+* Palindrome: A word or sentence is a palindrome when read in the same way both backwards and forwards.
 Data Strucutures used: Queue and Stack